dolphyn/dolphyn/README.md

 - [ ] support google like TOTP #sec feature
 - [ ] support SMS 2 factor auth #sec feature
 - [x] unread count display is broken
+- [x] on new mail, the order gets screwed up
+- [ ] use markdown for sending emails and send them in both plain text and html
+- [ ] smart attachement reminder

 The Vision
 ==========